eezyinc/galley/README.md

 `gal r <ID>` is an alias for `doctl compute droplet delete <ID>` and will delete the droplet specified by the ID.
 Use `gal ls` to find droplet IDs.

+## Included Configs

+In `etc/`:
+* `crossplane` sets up "local" [Crossplane](https://crossplane.io) installation
+* `defaults` is where default config variables live
+* `example` is an example
+* `pinecab` sets up a web server
+* `seastar` sets up a build environment for [Seastar](https://seastar.io)
+* `tester` is used for testing while working on Galley itself

 ## Testing

 Run `bin/gal-test` for an end-to-end test--it will take a few minutes.
 Note that this runs live on Digital Ocean and you will be charged, albeit only
 $0.01USD. `bin/gal-test` is primarily intended for use when working on Galley itself; it likely provides no benefit to an end user.

+## Motivation

+I was trying to set up a working clean build environment for Seastar and my laptop kept getting hot, so I figured I'd use a cloud node.
+I wrote a quick script to start up a Digital Ocean droplet, pull Seastar from GitHub and start the build in a tmux session that I'd check on later.
+Once I had that I kept finding other uses for it and here we are.